BCL-FOSS/netsumap/README.md

 ### What is this?
 Quart app using a neural network (NN) trained to classify IP packets as benign, outlier or malicious.
+Packet data is ingested via:
+- pcap files converted to CSV,
+- JSON and
-Packet data is ingested via pcap files converted to CSV, JSON and live capture from a specified interface (*currently in development).
-The prediction results are used to automate security breach responses within REST API enabled network infrastructure commonly utilized by SMBs.
+- live capture from a specified interface (*currently in development).

+Prediction results are used to automate security breach responses within REST API enabled network infrastructure commonly utilized by SMBs.

+Training was conducted using traffic captured using the [Cisco Mercury](https://github.com/cisco/mercury) network metadata analysis tool from two sources:
+- Honey pot hosted & managed by Baugh Consulting & Lab L.L.C.
+- Simulated production corporate network with commonly utilized services & servers, and an "attacker" host targeting the resources with various attacks internally & externally.
+This allows for fine tuning of the data the model is trained on, increasing it's usability in various threat mitigation automation use cases.

-The NN was initially trained on data captured with the [Cisco Mercury](https://github.com/cisco/mercury) network metadata analysis tool.
-Traffic was generated in a simulated environment with a vulnerable VMs hosting several applications, and a Kali Linux VM simulating various attacks.
-As further research is conducted, the simulation environment will become more complex to match the ever changing landscape of cybersecurity threats and improve the quality of the data used for training.
+As further research is conducted, the environments used for telemetry collection will become more complex to match the ever changing landscape of cybersecurity threats and improve the quality of the data used for training.

 [Hugging Face Model Repo](https://huggingface.co/bclai) *NN model will be published soon